Explore UCD

 • Demonstrate an understanding of the economic, political, environmental and community context for planning practice;

-• Describe and explain the rationale for spatial planning policy and practice;
+• Describe and explain the rationale for city planning policy and practice;

-• Demonstrate an understanding of the key elements underpinning the planning process;
+• Demonstrate and understanding of the key elements underpinning the planning process;

 Indicative Module Content: